eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 > Passed in Icy-MetaInt is invalid.
 Attempting to detect ICY Metadata.

-* The stream has been requested with ICY metadata, but the server did not respond with the `Icy-MetaInt` header. `IcecastMetadataReader` will attempt to detect the ICY metadata interval, and will timeout after a default of 2 seconds, or the value in milliseconds passed into the `icyDetectionTimeout` option.
+* The stream has been requested with ICY metadata, but the server did not respond with the `Icy-MetaInt` header. `IcecastMetadataPlayer` will attempt to detect the ICY metadata interval, and will timeout after a default of 2 seconds, or the value in milliseconds passed into the `icyDetectionTimeout` option.
-* This warning could also show if the stream was requested with ICY metadata, but it does not contain ICY metadata.
+* This warning could also be displayed if the stream was requested with ICY metadata, but it does not contain ICY metadata.
 In this case, the ICY detection should timeout and the stream should play without ICY metadata.
 Please update your code to no longer request ICY metadata.

 > This stream is not an OGG stream.
 No OGG metadata will be returned.